xxxnell/flex/README.md

 ## Contributing

 Contributions are always welcome.
-Any kind of contribution, such as writing a unit test, documentation, bug fix, or implementing [this algorithm](./flip-docs/algorithm.md) in another language, is helpful.
+Any kind of contribution, such as writing a unit test, documentation, bug fix, or implementing [the algorithm of `Sketch`](./flip-docs/algorithm.md) in another language, is helpful.
 If you need some help, please contact me via [email](mailto:xxxxxnell@gmail.com) or [twitter](https://twitter.com/xxxnell).

 Fo more detail, see the [contributing](./CONTRIBUTING.md) document.